 + − Biography

 Raymond H. Johnston Jr. (D) represents District 61 in Pawtucket.
 He was first elected in November 2010.
-Named a deputy majority leader in 2016, he serves as second vice-chairman of both the House Committee on Corporations and the House Committee on Oversight.
+Named a Deputy Majority Leader in 2016, he serves as second vice-chairman of both the House Committee on Corporations and the House Committee on Oversight.
 He is also a member of the House Committee on Municipal Government and the House Committee on Environment and Natural Resources.

 During the 2018 session of the General Assembly, Johnston worked with the Department of Transportation to prioritize a $5 million project now underway to repair and resurface a portion of Newport Avenue in Pawtucket.
 He also secured an additional $4.4 million in state funding for Pawtucket public schools in the past two years and obtained $4.2 million to repair those schools.

 In 2017, he introduced legislation to streamline the procedure for the approval of mergers of nonprofit hospitals in response to the proposed merger of Memorial Hospital in Pawtucket with Prime Healthcare Foundation.
 The bill was signed into law.

 A strong proponent of child welfare, he introduced legislation in 2016 that requires every public and private school in Rhode Island, including charter schools, to post a clear and visible sign for students that provide the state’s child abuse hotline number.
 He also successfully sponsored legislation that expands the number of pharmacists eligible to engage in collaborative pharmacy practice with physicians, effectively modernizing the doctor-patient-pharmacist relationship.

 In 2015, Representative Johnston led the way in school bus safety, sponsoring legislation that specifically addresses the fines of school bus drivers who use wireless devices on school buses.
 The legislation also brings Rhode Island in line with standard federal guidelines.